BrianEnigma/wordpress-plugins/README.md

 * hipsterpda-shortcode :: Defines a shortcode to put at the top of all HipsterPDA posts that links to all other HipsterPDA posts.

+* custom-meta :: various constant HTML META attributes to put in the document header.